A Tried-and-True Path To A Straighter Smile

 Traditional Braces FAQs

-If you’re looking to achieve a straighter, healthier smile, there’s no more reliable option than traditional braces in Medford!
+If you’re looking to achieve a straighter, healthier smile, there’s no more reliable option than traditional braces!
 Even though we’ve used this classic service to help countless patients, it’s only natural to have some questions before you’re ready to commit to a treatment plan.
 That’s perfectly fine!
 We want you to have everything you need to make a confident and well-informed decision.
 That’s why we’ve gathered some of the most common questions we get about traditional braces below so you can learn more.
 If you don’t see the answers you’re looking for, don’t hesitate to give us a call and we’ll be happy to help!

 Am I Too Old To Get Braces?